dannsam/xenko-docs/manual/get-started/create-assets.md

 	Game Studio displays a list of asset templates.
 These are assets configured for a specific use.

- 3. Select the template closest to your needs.
+ 3. Select the right template for your asset.

     Game Studio adds the asset to the asset view: